REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Method

 Our goal is to jointly model VAE latents with VFM semantics.
 Naïvely fusing patch-level VFM features with image latents substantially widens the dimensionality to $D_z{+}D_f$ with $D_f\!\gg\!D_z$, biasing \texttt{SiT} capacity toward the representation modality and hurting generative quality (a phenomenon also addressed in \redi~\cite{kouzelis2025redi} via PCA).

-\paragraph{Convolutional autoencoder.} Instead of a linear subspace, we introduce a \emph{nonlinear}, lightweight \textit{semantic compressor} $\mathcal{E}_\psi$ that preserves spatial structure while re-balancing dimensionality.
+\textbf{Convolutional autoencoder.} Instead of a linear subspace, we introduce a \emph{nonlinear}, lightweight \textit{semantic compressor} $\mathcal{E}_\psi$ that preserves spatial structure while re-balancing dimensionality.
 We instantiate $\mathcal{E}_\psi$ as a shallow convolutional autoencoder, pretrain it once to reconstruct VFM features and then keep it frozen.
 Our compressor finally projects compressed features of dimension $D_s \ll \sum_{\ell} D_\ell$.
+An overview of the architecture can be found at Suppl. \autoref{fig:compressor_overview}.

-\paragraph{Multi-layer aggregation.} Since leveraging representations across depths has shown benefits to many scene understanding tasks~\cite{ranftl2021vision,Long_2015_CVPR,lin2017feature,cheng2022masked,zhao2017pyramid,chen2017deeplab}, we typically aggregate the multi-layer patch-level VFM features by channel-wise concatenation:
+\textbf{Multi-layer aggregation.} Since leveraging representations across depths has shown benefits to many scene understanding tasks~\cite{ranftl2021vision,Long_2015_CVPR,lin2017feature,cheng2022masked,zhao2017pyramid,chen2017deeplab}, we typically aggregate the multi-layer patch-level VFM features by channel-wise concatenation:

 where “\([\,,\,]\)” denotes concatenation along the channels.